Luminous Knox-Henderson Townhouse Offers a Healing Escape in Quarantine | PaperCity Magazine

 (Photo by Stephen Karlisch)

-Granite was a cutting-edge material 20 years ago, and although it’s now considered dated, she has no plans to replace it.
-“I wanted to embrace the house just the way it is,” the homeowner says.
+Granite was a cutting-edge material 20 years ago, and although it’s now considered dated, the homeowner has no plans to replace it.
+“I wanted to embrace the house just the way it is.”
 (Photo by Stephen Karlisch)

 Kitchen cabinet from Smink holds Kleinmann’s glass collection.
 Design within Reach stools.
 Kristina Girke painting, Galerie Christian Schindler, Darmstadt, Germany.
 (Photo by Stephen Karlisch)